What is a stroke?

 Immediately after admission, a blood sample is taken, infusions are placed, ECG measurements are taken and monitoring set up, and an oxygen meter placed on the stroke patient’s finger.
 Afterwards, the doctor collects the patient’s medical history and examines the patient.
 Finally, the brain is investigated using nuclear magnetic resonance (MR) and the cerebral arteries with MR angiography to determine if the cause of the stroke is a blood clot or bleeding.
 This is significant in the determination of further treatment.

-Patients rushed to hospital with a suspected stroke are pre-registered with the Mediclinic City Hospital Stroke Unit by the emergency services.
+Patients rushed to hospital with a suspected stroke are pre-registered with the Mediclinic City Hospital Stroke Centre by the emergency services.
 The initial inquiries and referral for imaging are completed within a matter of minutes.

 Initial examinations and the arrival of a neurologist the Stroke Centre also take place swiftly for patients who come directly to the emergency department of Mediclinic City Hospital.